pnkraemer/probdiffeq/docs/advanced_examples/physics_enhanced_regression_1.md

 plt.show()
 ```

-Use the odefilter functionality to compute a parameter-to-data fit function.
+Use the probdiffeq functionality to compute a parameter-to-data fit function.

 This incorporates the likelihood of the data under the distribution induced by the probabilistic ODE solution (which was generated with the current parameter guess).